tiny-express/native/README.md

 - String (converter, processor)
 - Threading (multiple threading, timer)
 - Validation (phone, email, url)
-- Data TYPE (json)
+- Data Type (json)
-- Third Party Client (Twillio, SendGrid, Etcd, Elastic Search, Stripe, Apple/Google Push Notification)
+- Third Party (Twilio, SendGrid, Etcd, Elastic Search, Stripe, FireBase)

 ### Road map
-- Inherit good builtin functions from PHP, Python, Ruby, NodeJS and Java
+- Inherit good builtin functions from PHP, Python, Ruby, NodeJS, Perl
+- Develop fundamental algorithms and advanced data structure
 - Optimize fundamental functions in GNU Assembly for performance but C version will be delivered first
-- Develop fundamental algorithms and advanced data structure

 ### Assembly Optimization
-This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly.
+- This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly.

-Note that GNU Assembly is ONLY work with Linux AMD64.
+- Note that GNU Assembly is ONLY work with Linux AMD64.

-No need to enable ASM optimization for Apple MacOSX because only development.

 ### Contributors
 - Please read coding standard for C in [here](https://www.gnu.org/prep/standards/html_node/Writing-C.html) and previous implementation before starting your contribution